jomartin-999/spring-boot-for-vmware-gemfire/docs/geode-api-ext.md

 dependent application or framework components when the peer member is reconnected, unless the Spring `ApplicationContext` is “refreshed”.
-In fact, there is no way to even know that this event has occurred, since the VMware GemFire `MembershipListener` API and corresponding events are “internal”.
+In fact, there is no way to even know that this event has occurred, since the [vmware-gemfire-name] `MembershipListener` API and corresponding events are “internal”.